Sane Spaces FAQ

 This is accomplished in several ways –

-- Clients find out all about me and how I work by exposure to my talks, workshops or programs, my ezine or social media blogs and posts, or most often, clients are referred from other clients and colleagues.
+Clients find out all about me and how I work via one of the many professional websites where I list: CHADD, ADDA, ACOA, NAPO and ICF, or by exposure to me via talks, workshops or programs, or social media blogs and posts, or from other clients and colleagues.

-- We determine and schedule our recurring coaching appointments (depending on the coaching package you invest in, will depend on our meeting times).
+- If the person is interested, we determine and schedule our recurring coaching appointments (depending on the coaching package you invest in, will depend on our meeting times).
+Then he purchases an appropriate coaching package and selects a payment plan.

 I will not ‘make you’ do anything.
 In fact, if you are considering this question, I’d ask you to check yourself here.
 If you are in the conversation of others ‘making’ you do things, you may be better off investing in releasing your victimhood at this time vs. working with a coach.
 If you feel victimized and controlled by others, that conversation is likely too strong for you right now to make real coaching effective.
 Do yourself (and your potential coach) a favor, and seek out some mindset work first.